Atyors/robotframework-ImageRobot/README.md

     python -m pip install ImageRobot

 With this module you will be able to do the basics of image recognition using Robot Framework.

+The functions for the mouse control and the keyboard input are mostly wrapers from other libraries.

 Image recognition